-The phrase “have to” is like an order.
-It's a command or directive that you have no choice but to follow.
+The phrase “have to” sounds like an order.
+It's like a command or directive that you have no choice but to follow.
 You have no say in the matter.
 Subconsciously, it has negative connotations.
 After all, no one likes to be told what to do.
 Many people will subconsciously rebel in a situation like this.
 Since it's your own mind that you may be rebelling against, this isn't in your best interests.

-By telling yourself that you “get to” do something rather than “have to” do something, you approach that thing with a very different point of view.
+By telling yourself that you “get to” do something rather than “have to” do something, you can approach that thing with a very different point of view.
 You can begin to see that thing as an opportunity that has been made available to you rather than a task that you've been burdened with.
 This can help you have a healthier attitude about things that you otherwise have little control over.

 Here are a few examples that show how this change can be used and the effect it can have.